 - International Meeting on Democratic Culture

-Sexual and reproductive rights and the networks that promote their defense are discussed in this forum from the perspec-tive of gender studies.
+Sexual and reproductive rights, and the national networks promoting their defense, are discussed in this space from the perspective of gender studies.

-A space for discussion and reflection on the teaching and learning of foreign languages in the fields of science, technology, and education.
+This serves as a space for reflecting on teaching and learning foreign languages in the areas of science, technology and education.

 Sites of interest: